 Stewart is an Honorary Associate Artist of the Royal Shakespeare Company, having been made an Associate Artist in 1967.
 With the RSC he has played such roles as King John, Shylock, Henry IV, Cassius, Titus Andronicus, Oberon, Leontes, Enobarbus, Touchstone and Launce.
 He has also starred in many contemporary works with the RSC, including premiere productions by Tom Stoppard, Edward Bond, Howard Barker and David Rudkin.
 In 1986, he played the title role in Peter Shaffer's play "Yonadab" at the National Theater.
 Stewart won the Society of West End Theater (SWET) Award for his performance as Enobarbus in Peter Brook's production of "Antony and Cleopatra" and was nominated for his Shylock in "The Merchant of Venice."

-All American Speakers is a speakers bureau and booking agency providing information on booking Patrick Stewart for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Patrick Stewart speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Patrick Stewart for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Patrick Stewart speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Patrick Stewart, an inspirational motivational speaker. bio for Patrick Stewart agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Patrick Stewart